- Sign up for Amazon Web Services

 This guide is based on CentOS 7, using systemd with SELinux enabled.
 Some steps will differ if you use other operating systems or configurations.

-To install the AWS KMS plugin, set up the MariaDB Enterprise Repository for MariaDB Enterprise 10.1 and then execute
+To install the AWS KMS plugin, set up the MariaDB Package Repository and then execute

 yum install MariaDB-aws-key-management or